Are bonds a good choice for a retirement vehicle, or are they?

 - If the Boomer decided to keep the bonds until maturity and earn interest, the face value of the bonds would be returned.

 How can these be bad choices?

-How long are bonds issued for (time period, maturity period) 20 year at least (many for 30 years), if a Boomer uses this route for retirement income, how long is 20 years in relation to his life expectancy?
+How long are bonds issued for (time period, maturity period) 20 years at least (many for 30 years)?
+If a Boomer uses this route for retirement income, how long are 20 years in relation to his life expectancy?
 Will the economy and life be stable for the next 20 years?

-The point is simple, and brokers want to sell bonds.
-They do so for one underlying reason, and they earn compensation.
-Plus any adjustment in a portfolio over time would mean more compensation.
+The point is simple, brokers want to sell bonds.
+They do so for one underlying reason, they earn compensation.
+Plus, any adjustment in a portfolio over time would mean more compensation.

-Fixed Indexed Annuities can provide the very income Boomers are looking for and without compensation being charged directly to the Boomer.
-Plus a variety of options exist especially the BIG one, and income can never be outlived.
+Fixed Indexed Annuities can provide the very income Boomers are looking for without compensation being charged directly to the Boomer.
+Plus, a variety of options exist, especially the BIG one, and income can never be outlived.